takahirosuzuki1980/FAST-iCLIP/README.md

   - Collectively, this gives us reads per gene for each gene type.
   - All are based upon ENSEMBL annotation except for the snoRNAs.

-13. Summary of RT stop intensity around CLIPper cluster centers.
+10. Summary of RT stop intensity around CLIPper cluster centers.
   - We generate a bed file of cluster center positions using the CLIPper cluster file output.
   - We use a custom perl script that generates a heatmap of RT stop intensty per cluster.
   - This allows us to later visualize the distribution of RT stops per cluster.

-14. Parition protein coding reads by UTR.
+11. Partition protein coding reads by UTR.
   - We intersect sno/mi-RNA filtered reads with ENSEMBL-derived UTR coordinates.
   - We perform this such that each read assignment is mutually exclusive.
   - This only isolates reads that fall within each UTR type.
   - Similarly, we use a custom perl script to generate a matrix of read intensity per gene.
   - This provides a complete binding profile per gene.

-15. Partition reads by ncRNA binding region.
+12. Partition reads by ncRNA binding region.
   - For non-coding RNAs, we simply annotate reads with the start and stop position for each ncRNA.
   - This allows us to determine the position of each RT stop with respect to the full length of the gene.

-16. Partition repeat-mapped RT stops by region.
+13. Partition repeat-mapped RT stops by region.
   - The repeat RNA mapped RT stops are paritioned using the repeat custom index annotation.
   - As with the ncRNAs, this is later used for visualization.